Logo

 Andrew Lloyd Webber said he views Jesus as "one of the great figures of history".

-Andrew Lloyd Webber is a lifelong supporter of London-based football club Leyton Orient FC, just like his younger brother Julian.
+Andrew Lloyd Webber is a lifelong supporter of London-based football club Leyton Orient FC, as is his younger brother Julian.

 In late 2009, Lloyd Webber had surgery for early-stage prostate cancer, but had to be readmitted to hospital with post-operative infection in November.

-Andrew Lloyd Webber had his prostate completely removed as a preventive measure.
+Andrew Lloyd Webber had his prostate completely removed as a preventative measure.

 Lloyd Webber is an art collector, with a passion for Victorian painting.